 Marketing Capital Equipment?
 7 Things Your Website Needs

-It is beyond arguing at this point that buyers of industrial equipment have changed their behavior based on the Internet.
-Buyers turn to the internet to look for information about companies and capital equipment prior to purchasing.
+It is beyond arguing at this point that industrial equipment buyers have changed their behavior based on the Internet.
+Buyers turn to the internet to look for information about companies and capital equipment before purchasing.

-That information gathering process is crucially important.
-When buyers find you capital equipment website, the information they find and the impression your website makes can greatly influence the credibility you have.
-The buying process can be tilted in your favor from the very first online engagement if your website includes, at the very least, these 7 elements.
+The buying process can be tilted in your favor from the very first online engagement if your website includes, at the very least, these seven elements.